unboxedtechnology/idiomatic-css/README.md

 * Keep line-length to a sensible maximum, e.g., 80 columns.
 * Make liberal use of comments to break CSS code into discrete sections.
 * Use "sentence case" comments and consistent text indentation.
+* If you're going to use `#important`, make sure you add a comment explaining why.

 Tip: configure your editor to provide you with shortcuts to output agreed-upon comment patterns.